makrai/notes/rogers2002-bertology.md

 * representations are hierarchical rather than linear
   * there is something akin to syntactic tree structure (Lin+ 2019) in addition to the word order information
-  * information about parts of speech, syntactic chunks and roles
+  * information about POSs, syntactic chunks and roles
     * Tenney+ (2019b) and Liu+ (2019a)
   * knowledge of syntax is partial (Liu+ 2019a)
     * not recover the labels of distant parent nodes in the syntactic tree